-Nuclear particle classification is required because experimental physicists have observed several hundred short-lived material particles that are smaller than atoms, but bigger than quarks.
+Nuclear particle classification is scientifically expedient because experimental physicists have observed hundreds of short-lived material particles that are smaller than atoms, but bigger than quarks.
 These little bits of matter were discussed earlier.
-Sometimes they are called sub-atomic particles.
 For EthnoPhysics, the most important scientific reference for information about nuclear particles is provided by the Particle Data Group .
-This organization is an international collaboration of particle physicists that compile and reanalyze published results.
-Their excellent work produces a voluminous reference of more than a thousand pages.
-The classification of nuclear particles is required to organize this rich legacy of precise, reproducible experimental data.
+This excellent organization is an international collaboration of particle physicists that compile and reanalyze published results.
+The classification of nuclear particles is based on this rich legacy of precise, reproducible experimental data.
 So next we sort out nuclear particles by considering their quark content.

 Particles are described by their quark coefficients which are noted by , and .
 Nuclear particles are identified by their quantum numbers and characterized as either mesons, baryons, or perhaps leptons.
 Many important particle attributes are defined from rather than , so complicated models that include quarks that are paired with their anti-quarks may be constructed.
 Because of this possibility, classification depends on assessing the minimum number of quarks that are at the heart of each categorical family.